Sylvester Stallone movie memorabilia headed for auction | Entertainment

 Sylvester Stallone movie memorabilia headed for auction

-From "Rocky" boxing gloves to "Rambo" headbands, memorabilia from action movie star Sylvester Stallone's Hollywood career are going under the hammer in a December auction seen raising around $1.5 million.
-Nearly 500 items from Stallone's personal archives are being sold, including costumes, props, scripts, notebooks and other memorabilia from the actor's biggest films including the "Rocky" and "Rambo" franchises, "Cliffhanger", "The Expendables" and "Demolition Man".

-From "Rocky" boxing gloves to "Rambo" headbands, memorabilia from action movie star Sylvester Stallone's Hollywood career are going under the hammer in a December auction seen raising around $1.5 million.
+From "Rocky" boxing gloves to "Rambo" headbands, memorabilia from action movie star Sylvester Stallone's Hollywood career are going under the hammer in a December auction expected to raise around $1.5 million.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)